 If you are not certain of a word’s meaning or appropriateness, leave it out.
 An appropriate word, even a simple one, will add impact to your argument.
-Ask yourself “Would a reader in a different field be able to understand exactly what I mean from the words I’ve chosen?”
-“Is there any way I can say the same thing more simply?”
+Ask yourself, “Would a reader in a different field be able to understand exactly what I mean from the words I’ve chosen?”
+“Is there any way that I can say the same thing more simply?”

-Replace jargon with the words in parenthesis:
+Replace jargon with the words in parentheses:

-- time frame
+- time frame (length, duration)

 - utilize (use)

 - finalize (end, complete)

 - conceptualize (imagine, think)

 - originate (start, begin)

 - parameter (boundary, limit)

 Your essay graders may not be up to date on the latest trendy abbreviations.
 Also avoid lazy and sloppy statements like “top-line/bottom-line.”
 Slashes and numbered items are completely inappropriate.
 You are not making a business presentation or writing a marketing plan; you are writing a formal essay to graders, many of whom were English majors.
 Graders are quickly annoyed by trite phrases.